 Betterment takes the best investing strategies and makes them even better with the proper guidance and smart tax technology.
 It is a great platform for new investors and beginners who don’t know how to manage their investments.
-Betterment’s passive investment strategy helps you to make the most of the financial markets without all the know how.
+Betterment’s passive investment strategy helps you to make the most of the financial markets without all the know-how.

 You just have to deposit the money into your account and let the Betterment do the rest of the work.
 One huge benefit to working with Betterment over a traditional financial advisor is the low minimums.
-For most financial advisors, you need tens of thousands of dollars to work with them.
+For most financial advisors, you need hundreds of thousands of dollars to work with them.
 Betterment has a $0 minimum to open an account.

 According to your investment goals, Betterment will build your portfolio.
 It will help you to decide how much to invest on the initial level and how much for the ongoing basis to reach your target goals.
 They will also provide you with tools that make the portfolio management process completely passive.

 All you do is set your goals, fund the account and that is it!
 You can continue contributing money on a weekly or monthly basis if you wish.